Mathematical statistics

-In this example we will demonstrate how to solve simple problems from the field of mathematical statistics - obtaining a series of random numbers, modelling a discrete distribution, constructing the probability density of a normally distributed random variable and an example of Kalman filtering.
+In this example, we will demonstrate how to solve simple problems in the field of mathematical statistics – obtaining a series of random numbers, modeling a discrete distribution, constructing a probability density of a normally distributed random variable, and an example of Kalman filtering.

-First, perform the preparatory cells to set up the drawing of graphs.
+First, perform the preparatory cells to set up the graph rendering.

 Pkg.add(["Distributions", "LinearAlgebra", "StatsBase", "Measures"])